swseighman/Java-Perf-Grafana/README.md

 ![](images/mocha-dashboard-5.png)

-By default, the **Mocha Optimization and High Performance** dashboard will be displayed which includes a collection of metrics scraped from:
+By default, the **Optimization and High Performance** dashboard will be displayed which includes a collection of metrics scraped from:

 * Prometheus
 * Node (system metrics)